nodejs/Release/GOVERNANCE.md

 There is no specific set of requirements or qualifications for WG membership beyond these rules.

-The WG may add additional members to the WG by unanimous consensus.
+The WG may add additional members to the WG by unanimous consensus(defined as no objections, more than 50% of the members participating in the discussion, and all those participating in the discussion agreeing).

 A WG member may be removed from the WG by voluntary resignation, or by unanimous consensus of all other WG members.
 If a member is